The following are the applications available for the Full Pardon and the Certificate of Employability.

 - DO NOT SEND YOUR ENTIRE PARDON APPLICATION TO THE STATE POLICE!

-- IMPORTANT NOTE: The only criminal history report that is valid for a pardons application is the one that says “Pardons” at the top.
+- IMPORTANT NOTE: The only criminal history report that is valid for a pardons application is the one included with the Pardons Application.
 Criminal history reports produced by the Division of the State Police for purposes other than pardons are not valid for pardons processing.

 - Obtain a copy of the police report(s) for any arrest that resulted in a conviction that has occurred within the last ten (10) years.
 If the arrest was more than ten (10) years ago, you are not required to obtain a report